harishdasari/WP-Settings-API-Wrapper-Class/readme.md

 10. Editor

 ###Installation
-Copy the Directory `hd-wp-settings-wrapper` into your theme or plugin folder.
+Copy the Directory `hd-wp-settings-api` into your theme or plugin folder.

 Include the following code in your theme `functions.php` file or plugin file.

-	include	'hd-wp-settings-wrapper/hd-wp-settings-wrapper.php';
+	require_once( 'hd-wp-settings-api/class-hd-wp-settings-api.php' );

 ###Usage
 First you need to create